padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

 - Participants already have a GMAIL aacount.

-- Participant have acces to stable internet.
+- Participants have acces to stable internet.